Rick Bingham - Zone 1

 Perry Van Tassell - Zone 5

-- Regular meetings are held on the 3rd Thursday of each month at 6:30 PM (unless otherwise posted).
+- Regular meetings are held on the 2nd Monday of each month at 6:30 PM (unless otherwise posted).

 - All Meetings are held in the Conference Room at Dietrich School.